reedmusic/exercises/jazz/jazz1.md

 	1. AABBA
 	1. ABAAC

-	<details>AABAC
+	<details>(ii) AABAC

 		<details>Unusual.
 Like an AABA with a transition.
 How do you think the piece ends?
-Go and check.</details>
+Go and check later (Youtube source at the bottom of this page)</details>

 	</details>